Pacific Herring: Underpinning the coastal foodweb

 Of the five major herring populations identified by DFO, three (Central Coast, Haida Gwaii and West Coast Vancouver Island) had been subject to longstanding commercial fisheries closures due to persistently low biomass.
 In 2014 and 2015, with evidence of modest and still uncertain herring population recoveries, the Minister of DFO announced the opening of these three areas over the explicit objections of multiple coastal First Nations.
 Primary concerns over these commercial fisheries include insufficient herring population recovery to support commercial harvest, flawed and/or uncertain population model forecasts, an outdated management framework, and a failure to consult, negotiate, and accommodate Aboriginal Rights and Title.
 Of three legal challenges launched by coastal First Nations, two halted the fisheries on the grounds that the Minister’s decision posed potential irreparable harm.

-Our Work: Understanding ecosystem linkages
+Understanding ecosystem linkages

 Herring are a cornerstone species in marine ecosystems.
 These small, silvery fish fuel marine foodwebs and directly support predators such as salmon, pinnipeds, whales and a large diversity of marine birds.
 They also stage one of the natural world’s most spectacular events with their annual spawn.